schuang/mpi-tutorial/docs/source/slides/mpi-part1.md

 - Use the same/similar CPUs to run the MPI job

-- Minimize scattering (if possible)
+- Minimize spreading across nodes (if possible)

 # Submitting a standard MPI job on Hoffman2 Cluster